Broken But Beautiful: Season 2

-Story of Agastya and Rumi

 Season 3

 Broken But Beautiful exhibits a determined and courageous Agastya Rao who is a struggling theatre writer-director with principles and truckloads of attitude who believes the mediocre world doesn't deserve someone as talented as him and a feisty Rumi Desai who come from a different strata of society.
 Rumi comes from a rich family, a spill-over of her mother's second marriage.
 She hates her stepsister who always manages to overshadow her.
 But when they meet, Agastya sees the talent and intensity in Rumi.
 They start an intense fling.
 Rumi is in love with Ishaan (Ehan Bhat) her rich and suave childhood friend and tells Agastya that they can't have a future together, but Agastya has fallen in love.
 He falls into a trap of drunkenness and depression and Rumi gets married.
 After a few years, Rumi divorces Ishaan and realises he never loved her like Agastya did.